brycehills/Data-Analytics-Pipeline/README.md

----
 ### Motivation: implement a data analysis pipeline: data acquisition, transformation and extraction, cleaning, analysis and sharing of results.
-The data is DBLP (Links to an external site.), the reference citation website created and maintained by Michael Ley.
+The data is DBLP (Links to an external site.)

 ### Resources:
 * postgres, MYSQL, or SQLLite
 * starter code
 ---